King Features Syndicate: William Randolph Hearst's involvement

-In 1941, King Features manager Moses Koenigsberg wrote an autobiographical history of the company entitled King News.
+In 1941, King Features manager Moses Koenigsberg wrote an autobiographical history of the company titled King News.
 William Randolph Hearst paid close attention to the comic strips, even in the last years of his life, as is evident in these 1945–46 correspondence excerpts, originally in Editor & Publisher (December 1946), about the creation of Dick's Adventures in Dreamland — a strip that made its debut on Sunday, January 12, 1947; written by former Daily News reporter Max Trell and illustrated by Neil O'Keefe (who also drew for King Features a strip based on Edgar Wallace's Inspector Wade of Scotland Yard):

 Hearst to King Features president J. D. Gortatowsky (December 28, 1945): "I have had numerous suggestions for incorporating some American history of a vivid kind in the adventure strips of the comic section.
 The difficulty is to find something that will sufficiently interest the kids… Perhaps a title — "Trained by Fate" — would be general enough.
 Take Paul Revere and show him as a boy making as much of his boyhood life as possible, and culminate, of course, with his ride.
 Take Betsy Ross for a heroine, or Barbara Fritchie… for the girls."

 King Features editor Ward Greene to Hearst: "There is another way to do it, which is somewhat fantastic, but which I submit for your consideration.
 That is to devise a new comic… a dream idea revolving around a boy we might call Dick.
 Dick, or his equivalent, would go in his dream with Mad Anthony Wayne at the storming of Stony Point or with Decatur at Tripoli… [This would] provide a constant character… who would become known to the kids."

 Hearst to Greene: "The dream idea for the American history series is splendid.
 It gives continuity and personal interest, and you can make more than one page of each series… You are right about the importance of the artist."